What is Scent Work?

 - Exterior: The target odor is concealed on or in an object in an outdoor search area–this requires the dog to locate the scent despite changing airflow patterns, weather conditions, and natural distractions.

-- Buried: The target odor is concealed within a small container and then buried underneath the ground.
+- Buried: The target odor is concealed within a small container and then buried beneath sand or water.

 The Difficulty Levels